somnambulist-tech/laravel-doctrine-tenancy/README.md

 ## Views

-The bundle TenantController expects to find views under:
+The bundled TenantController expects to find views under:

  * /resources/views/tenant
  * /resources/views/tenant/error

 These are not included as they require application implementation.
 The TenantController class has information about file names and route mappings.

+In multi-site, these will need placing in appropriate sub-folders / duplicating where necessary.

 ## Potential Issues